GodblessUrassa/Bellabeat-Customer_Behaviour_R/README.md

 ## Insights
 * Many users walk short distances that are not intense
 * Many users spend most of their time sleeping and in bed
-* Customers who spend more time sleeping burn less calories
+* Customers who spend more time sleeping burn fewer calories
 * Customers covering short distances tend to sleep more
 * Customers Covering long distances tend to burn more calories
 * Customers who have large weight tend to spend more time sitting/lying while engaging in activities

 ## Conclusion
-* The analysis shows that customers who have this smart-devices don't use them to solve their intended problems.
+* The analysis shows that customers with these smart devices don't use them to solve their intended problems.
 Maybe the devices are not fulfilling customer desires
+* From the analysis, there is an opportunity for Bellabeat products to prosper in the market

 ## Recommendations
-* The marketing team in bellabeat should do market research to know what features smart-devices should have to fulfill customers desire
+* The marketing team in Bellabeat should do market research to know what features smart devices should have to fulfill customers' desire
 * A further analysis should be done to know what was the cause for customers to not engage with the devices